 And when it comes to your book, how will you be able to face your writing friends if you’re procrastinating on your own projects?

-Personally, I’ve asked several writing friends to hold me accountable to finishing my book.
+Personally, each time I write a book, I ask several writing friends to hold me accountable to finishing it.

 Stories are meant to be shared, and when we share them, it unlocks a deep motivation to share more stories.